Before the Dawn (band): History

-In 2021, the band was reformed.
+In 2021, Before the Dawn was reformed.
 On 30 April, the band released the single "The Final Storm".
 The single was made for the Deadlight reissue which was released in 9 July 2021.
 On 7 September 2022 BTD announced that a new member Paavo Laapotti joins the band as a vocalist, while Tuomas takes up live drumming.
-A new album to come up in early summer 2023.
+Laapotti brought attention of the band during The Voice of Finland where he sang a Before the Dawn song called Deadsong.
+An album titled Stormbringers was released on 30 June 2023.